96P/Machholz

-Comet 96P/Machholz or 96P/Machholz 1 is a short-period sungrazing comet discovered on May 12, 1986, by amateur astronomer Donald Machholz on Loma Prieta peak, in central California using 130 mm binoculars.
-On June 6, 1986, 96P/Machholz passed 0.404 AU from the Earth.
+Comet 96P/Machholz, also known as Machholz 1, is a periodic sunskirting comet discovered on 12 May 1986, by amateur astronomer Donald Machholz on Loma Prieta peak, in central California using 130 mm binoculars.
+On 6 June 1986, 96P/Machholz passed 0.404 AU from the Earth.
 96P/Machholz last came to perihelion on January 31, 2023.
 The comet has an estimated diameter of around 6.4 km.

-This comet is a parent body of 96P-family sungrazing comets.
+This comet is the parent body of both the Kracht and Marsden sungrazer families.

-96P/Machholz is unusual among comets in several respects.
+96P/Machholz is unusual among comets in several aspects.
 Other than small SOHO comets, its highly eccentric 5.29 year orbit has the smallest perihelion distance known among numbered/regular short-period comets, bringing it considerably closer to the Sun than the orbit of Mercury.
 It is also the only known short-period comet with both high orbital inclination and high eccentricity.
 In 2007, 96P/Machholz was found to be both carbon-depleted and cyanogen-depleted, a chemical composition nearly unique among comets with known compositions.
 The chemical composition implies a different and possible extrasolar origin.